iZettle/sdk-android/README.md

 -   Spain
 -   Italy

-You can integrate your Point of Sales (POS) with the `SDK` only for the supported markets, no matter where you are located.
+You can integrate your point of sale (POS) with the `SDK` only for the supported markets, no matter where you are located.

 > **Note:** To test your integration with the `SDK`, you need to be located in one of the supported markets to be able to order a card reader.